KSEAWisconsin/KSEAWebDocuments-Jekyll/NextJS.md

 - Complete control over Babel and Webpack.
 Customizable server, routing and next-plugins.
 - Optimized for a smaller build size, faster dev compilation and dozens of other improvements.
 - Using Server Side Rendering(SSR), sending HTML to the browser is fast.
-- Many user examples for referencing.
+- Static Exporting
+- CSS-in-JS
+- Zero Setup
+- Fully Extensible

 ## Reason for Refusing NextJS
 - Optical for business.
 - Complicated implementing
+- Low user community